WebDS: An End-to-End Benchmark for Web-based Data Science: Benchmark Tasks

 \subsection{Task Generation}

-We develop a qualitative definition of a web data science task, introduced in Section~\ref{subsec: task formulation}.
-We identified 100 candidate websites that met this definition and were freely accessible for use in our benchmark.
-From this initial pool, we selected a final set of 29 websites to ensure broad coverage of data modalities, enable the construction of multi-site tasks, and represent a diverse range of task attributes.
-We then grouped these websites into domains with similar content and structure, as shown in Figure \ref{tab:task-distribution}.
+To generate data science tasks that meet our formal definition, given in Section \ref{subsec: task formulation}, we first identified 100 candidate websites that were freely accessible.
+Then, we selected a final set of 29 websites to ensure broad coverage of data modalities, enable the construction of multisite tasks, and represent a diverse range of task attributes.
+Finally, we grouped these websites into domains with similar content and structure, as shown in Figure \ref{tab:task-distribution}.
+Using this curated set of websites, we wrote a total of 870 tasks, a simple example of which can be seen in Figure \ref{fig:task_flow}.

+Tasks were authored by {8} primary annotators (paper authors).
+Every task underwent at least one secondary review for (i) solvability in the live site (at time of publication) and containerized deployment (if site is containerized), (ii) clarity of instructions, and (iii) correctness of references/ground truths; lead authors conducted a final pass for consistency and coverage.

-Using this curated set of websites, we wrote a total of 870 tasks, a simple example of which can be seen in figure \ref{fig:task_flow}.
-In authoring the tasks, we aimed to achieve a balanced distribution of difficulty levels (easy, medium, and hard), comprehensive coverage of the identified attributes, and strict adherence to our task definition.
+In authoring the tasks, we aimed to achieve a balanced distribution of difficulty levels, comprehensive coverage of the identified attributes, and strict adherence to our task definition.
 Task writing emphasized diversity, the inclusion of verifiable ground truths, and the ability to evaluate a wide spectrum of real-world data science capabilities.
 We find that there is substantial diversity in task difficulty: some tasks can be completed through straightforward web searches, while others require synthesizing information from heterogeneous sources and applying a range of statistical or analytical techniques.